dita-dev-team/ProjectManager/README.md

-##ProjectManager
+#ProjectManager

-<p> Project Manager is a laravel web project management application, based on tasks given to different people by the owner of the project(Project Manager) </p>
+Project Manager is a laravel web project management application, based on tasks given to different people by the owner of the project(Project Manager)

 ##Initialization